shreead/my-notes/proxmox/pci-passthrough.md

 4. Reboot

 5. Proxmox GUI:
-- Datacenter > Resource Mappings > Name the PCI
+- Datacenter > Resource Mappings > PCI > Add - select and give a name
-- Add PCI in the VM
+- Add the above named PCI in the VM